Somdit/PianoSheets/README.md

 ---

 ## Note
-I am not a professional musician.
+I am not a professional.
 These sheets are made with care, but they may still contain mistakes.
 If you notice anything, feel free to adapt or adjust as needed.

 ---